derivia/study-notes/notes/WEB.md

 ### Continuous integration

-Learn about continuous integration and it can enable iterative software development.

 * [ ] [dev.to - Continuous Integration Explained](https://dev.to/markoa/continuous-integration-explained-59f9)
 * [ ] [Continuous Integration Tutorial](https://www.tutorialspoint.com/continuous_integration/index.htm)
 * [ ] [Wikipedia - Continuous integration](https://en.wikipedia.org/wiki/Continuous_integration)

 ### A/B Testing

-Learn about A/B testing and how it can be used to optimize your web app.

 * [ ] [dev.to - A/B testing: introduction](https://dev.to/ice_lenor/ab-testing-introduction-3jpd)
 * [ ] [dev.to - When Not To A/B Test](https://dev.to/ice_lenor/when-not-to-ab-test-4cc7)